felixn/stalwart-website/content/en/jmap/manage/overview.md

 ## Installation

-The CLI tool should be aleady installed on the server where Stalwart JMAP server is running at ``/usr/local/stalwart-jmap/bin/stalwart-cli``.
+The CLI tool should be already installed on the server where Stalwart JMAP server is running at ``/usr/local/stalwart-jmap/bin/stalwart-cli``.
 If you would like to install the CLI on a different computer, follow the instructions for your platform below: